 Any IP address you add will be able to access the ProxyMesh proxy without a Proxy-Authorization header.

 To avoid a temporary break of four hours, please be sure to wait until the IP has been authorized at the servers before you make requests from that IP.

 That's it!
 Now any requests you make to a proxy server from the IPs that you've added will successfully authenticate.

-Note: There is no limit on authenticated IPs.
+- On the Edit authenticated IPs screen, you can enter as many personal IPs as you want.
 Although your dashboard form has room for only a few entries, once you submit an entry you can fill in the form again to add more.

 If for any reason IP authentication fails, it could be that your IP has changed.
 You can update your IPs again from your account dashboard.
 However, if your access is temporarily blocked because of too many

 407 errors (indicating incorrect authentication), be aware that an IP update performed during a ban does not immediately lift the ban.
 You will need to wait until the ban expires, typically after 4 hours.